didi/cube-ui/document/components/docs/en-US/radio.md

   }
   ```

-  The `options` value can be an array which have some object items.
-You can set `label` and `value` in each item, and if setting `disabled` to `true`, then the radio item's state is disabled.
+  The `options` value can be an array which has some object items.
+You can set `label` and `value` in each item, and use `disabled` to configure whether the radio item's state is disabled.

-  If setting `position` to `'right'`, the position of the radio's icon is on the right.
+  If the `position` is set as `'right'`, the radio's icon will be posited at the right of the label.

 - Horizontal order